DynamoDS/RefineryPrimer/99-appendix/99-04_computational-design-job-description.md

 # Need Professional Help?
 Professional consultants are available to help get you up and running with generative workflows.
-This is a list of professional consultants that have been vetted by Autodesk: https://servicesmarketplace.autodesk.com/providers?search=&search_within=&services_speciality%5B6406%5D=6406&ci=All&sort_by=search_api_relevance&utm_source=dotcom&utm_medium=referral&utm_content=aec-gen-design
+Professional consultants that have been vetted by Autodesk can be found at the [Service Market Place.](https://servicesmarketplace.autodesk.com/providers?search=&search_within=&services_speciality%5B6406%5D=6406&ci=All&sort_by=search_api_relevance&utm_source=dotcom&utm_medium=referral&utm_content=aec-gen-design)

 Or hire help directly to your team.
 Here is an idea of what to look for: